zhhliang/ml4rg_project_02/models_training/README.md

 # ml4rg_project_02

-You can find all the jupyter notebooks, checkpoints and saved train_val_curves for all the trainings in the google drive: https://drive.google.com/drive/u/0/folders/1MKXhbnPxQldePJRj_XJCCDfs1xDS96te
+You can find all the jupyter notebooks, checkpoints, saved train_val_curves, model performaces for all the trainings in the google drive: https://drive.google.com/drive/u/0/folders/1MKXhbnPxQldePJRj_XJCCDfs1xDS96te

 Use process_data.ipynb to generate training data from the data table.